 This Flymo is a great buy if your garden can be mowed in its 28-minute run time (approx 230m²).
 For a larger garden, consider a self-propelling or robotic mower to make light work of it.

 This self-propelling mower is top of Worx’s new Nitro range.
 It has a variable speed and an unusual battery system: four 20V batteries team up to deliver 80V.
-They sit in a removeable BaseCamp charger and the whole, large thing clips in to the mower.
+They sit in a removable BaseCamp charger and the whole, large thing clips into the mower.
 No separate charger is needed, just a power cable.

 The entire BaseCamp can be used, Ghostbusters-style, to power the Worx 80V backpack leaf blower.
 The individual 20V batteries work with PowerShare-compatible tools too.
 Interestingly, on test we found that the mower only works with all four batteries in place.